 However, this is no longer a good tactic for recognizing dubious sites.
-As reported by APWG, a whopping 68 percent of phishing sites examined in Q3 of 2019 used SSL.
-This was significantly higher than the figure in the previous quarter when 54 percent of sites were found to be using SSL.
+As reported by APWG, a whopping 80 percent of phishing sites examined in Q3 of 2020 used SSL.
+This continues the long-running trend of increasing around 3% every quarter.

 19. Gift cards are still a popular form of payment in BEC attacks

 The APWG also provided insight into how attackers request payment.
 In BEC attacks, in particular, 71 percent of attackers requested they be paid in gift cards in Q3 2020.
 This is an increase of six percent over the previous quarter.
 Other popular forms of payment are direct bank transfer (14 percent) and payroll diversion (6 percent).
 Interestingly, payroll diversion is much less common now than in 2019, when it was requested in a quarter of all scams.

 On the attacker side, phishing schemes are part of a large underground industry.
 Symantec shows us some facts and figures from the dark web, such as the going rate for a phishing webpage is $3–12.

 Based on phishing statistics from the past year, we can expect to see a couple of key trends as we move through 2020 and beyond: